Emerald toucan Aulacorhynchus prasinus

 Ecology

-Principally found in mixed mountain forest from sea level to 2,600m, but more common above 900m.
-They generally prefer the dense Forrest and are usually found in the highest branches of the trees.
+Principally found in mixed mountain forest from sea level to 2,600 m, but more common above 900 m.
+They generally prefer the dense forest and are usually found in the highest branches of the trees.

 Threats

-The accelerated destruction of their habitat and hunting for the illegal pet trade.
-Risk Category: IUCN Red List.
-Moderate Risk compared to some other toucans.
+• The destruction of their habitat and illegal pet trade.
+IUCN Red List: Least concern.